sqeazy/sqeazy/docs/ForDevelopers.md

 ## For C Developers

 In order to use sqeazy, use `sqeazy.h` and (depending on your OS) `libsqeazy.{so,dll,dyld}`.
+As the API will vary until we reach 1.0, please consult the aforementioned header file for more details.

 ## For C++ Developers

 So far, there is no public API for sqeazy available.
-But as sqeazy internally is written using C++11, an exposure of for C++ is planned.
+But as sqeazy internally is written using C++11, a header-only exposure for C++ is planned.

 ## For Java Developers

 There is a BridJ wrapper around `libsqeazy.{so,dll,dyld}` available.
-It's use is documented in `./src/java/src/sqeazy/bindings/test/SqeazyLibraryTests.java`.
+It's use is documented in `./src/java/src/sqeazy/bindings/test/SqeazyLibraryTests.java` and is based solely on the C interface.

 ## For Python Developers

-If you'd like to see python bindings for sqeazy, please submit an issue and state which python version and possibly which interface is required (numpy, no numpy).
+If you'd like to see python bindings for sqeazy, please submit an issue to show support for this idea.
+We are planning to add a python interface for (at least) python3 using [pybind11](http://pybind11.readthedocs.io/en/stable/) in the future.